oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime
-created | DateTime | The timestamp which indicates the creation time of a payment link updated | DateTime | The timestamp which indicates the latest updated time of a payment link due to status update is_invoice | Boolean | The invoice which indicates the transaction is invoice or not description | String | The description of the payment link/invoice link. payment_reference_number| String | Identifier of a payment attempt when the end user successfully completes the payment.
+created | DateTime | The timestamp which indicates the creation time of a payment link updated | DateTime | The timestamp which indicates the latest updated time of a payment link due to status update payment_received_time | Timestamp | Indicates the time when payment routing is marked as COMPLETE (this parameter will only be sent once status of the payment link is set to ‘COMPLETE’). is_invoice | Boolean | The invoice which indicates the transaction is invoice or not description | String | The description of the payment link/invoice link. payment_reference_number| String | Identifier of a payment attempt when the end user successfully completes the payment.
 The reference number is also stated in the end user’s receipt/proof of transaction.
 Note that if a QRIS transaction is paid using OVO, the payment reference number is only the first 12 characters from the given transaction code.
 Available for: QRIS